-JDC faces different challenges in 2019, but our mission remains the same: rescue, relief, and renewal.
-We help Jews who have nowhere else to turn.
-If a Jew is in danger-anywhere in the world-JDC is there.
+For the past 105 years, JDC has been the global Jewish community's "911," the boots on the ground for rescue, relief, and renewal.
+In seventy countries across the globe, if a Jew is in danger, JDC is there.
 If a Jew is hungry or needs medicine, we are there.
 If Israel needs a better way to care for vulnerable citizens, we are there.
 If the spark of Jewish life needs to be reignited in a remote corner of the globe, we are there.

-This document outlines JDC's strategy in 2019 to honor these eternal commitments.
+This document outlines JDC's strategy in 2020 to honor these eternal commitments.
 In all of our work, the problems are daunting.
-But when we pursue our goals with compassion, intelligence, resourcefulness, and resolve, nothing is impossible.1
+But when we pursue our goals with compassion, intelligence, resourcefulness, and resolve, nothing is impossible.2